German calls for Grexit mount as EU stunned by 'No' vote

 “Now it is right to start trying for an agreement again,” he tweeted.
 “But there is no escape from the Greek labyrinth with a weak Europe that isn’t growing.”

-The euro fell sharply in early Asia-Pacific trading on Monday, losing about 1.4 percent against the U.S. dollar, as analysts for Citi, Barclays and other banks said a Greek exit was now their “base case” or most likely outcome.

-There was a thunderous silence from top EU policymakers in Brussels and Frankfurt who conferred by telephone but avoided public appearances to comment on an outcome that was a stunning setback for EU governments but delighted Eurosceptic populists.
+There was a thunderous silence from top EU policymakers in Brussels and Frankfurt who conferred by telephone but avoided public comment on an outcome that was a stunning setback for euro zone governments but delighted anti-EU populists.

-The European Commission said in a brief statement that it “takes note of and respects” the referendum result.
+Euro zone officials said there was no immediate plan for an emergency meeting of the 19 finance ministers of the currency area and no clarity about the way forward with Greece.

+“No way,” a euro zone official said when asked whether the Eurogroup ministers would meet on Monday. “(They) would not know what to discuss.”

-Jeroen Dijsselbloem, chairman of the Eurogroup of finance ministers of the currency bloc, said in a letter to his Dutch Labour Party members before the vote: “Although the government in Athens would like people to think otherwise, it is about the question of whether Greece stays in the euro zone or not.”
+Eurogroup chairman Jeroen Dijsselbloem, in a letter to his Dutch Labour Party members before Sunday’s vote, warned: “Although the government in Athens would like people to think otherwise, it (the referendum) is about the question of whether Greece stays in the Eurozone or not.”

-European Parliament President Martin Schulz said the EU should start preparing a humanitarian aid program for Greece.

 It was a personal blow for European Commission President Jean-Claude Juncker, one of the architects of the euro, who worked for months to try to broker a debt deal with Tsipras despite misgivings in Berlin.